creztfallen/console-chess/README.md

 # Console Chess

-This is a chess game to be played with your friend. <br>
+This is a chess game to be played with your friends. <br>

 This game is written in C# using Visual Studio.